25 Jan 2013

 Whatever the truth - or otherwise - of hell, many excellent points are made about the importance of living for Christ, of caring about justice on earth, of showing love and kindness to all.
 I gather that in McLaren's world too many Christians come across as angry and judgemental, almost seeming to rejoice in the idea of the condemnation of the unsaved.
 While people of that persuasion would probably consider this book heretical, it's important that those of us who tend towards the more inclusivist viewpoints should not judge or condemn those who are more conservative in their views.

 There is powerful, sometimes overwhelming writing in this book, leaving open as many questions as it answers.
-As a novel it's not great; the fiction part is, as with the other books in the trilogy, fairly lightweight; it's a vehicle for the theology and history than anything else.
+As a novel it's not great; the fiction part is, as with the other books in the trilogy, fairly lightweight.
+It's a vehicle for the theology and history rather than anything else.
 Yet, somehow it works and leads to a very readable book.
 It's not necessary to have read the others in the trilogy, although it may make more sense of the storyline to have done so.

 Very highly recommended.